Health benefits of kale

 Health benefits of kale.

-Flavonoids are the phytochemicals that improve our wellness and lessen our susceptibility to disease; they are found in so-called functional foods.
+Flavonoids are phytochemicals that improve our wellness and lessen our susceptibility to disease; they are found in so-called functional foods.
 Quercetin and kaempferol[2] are just two of these important nutrients in kale.

 Forty-five flavonoids in kale have been identified.